AuenKr/open-code.nvim/CONTRIBUTING.md

 - Test in different environments (Linux, macOS, Windows if possible)
 - Test with different configurations
-- Test the integration with the OpenCode CLI
+- Test the integration with the Opencode CLI
 - Use the minimal test configuration (`tests/minimal-init.lua`) to verify your changes in isolation

 ## Documentation